 Decision Notes

 Method or Tool

 Who selects the tool?

 What are the needs of faculty?

-What method would work best considering
+What method would work best considering your guiding

-your guiding questions?
+questions?

 Mapping Scale

-Two, three, or four-point scale?

 How will the scale be determined?

-How will you test the scale and revise

-wording to suit your group?
+How will you test the scale and revise wording to suit your group?

-How will you work with faculty to calibrate
+How will you work with faculty to calibrate the scale and ensure

-the scale and ensure the data are valid?
+the data are valid?

 Communication Plan

-About the mapping process
+How will instructors be informed about the mapping process?

 What gets mapped

-Course outcomes to PLOs, teaching and
+Course outcomes to PLOs, teaching and learning activities, student

-learning activities, student assessments
+assessments (required)

-Will student assessments be mapped at the
+Will student assessments/teaching and learning activities be

-course level, or at the level of course
+mapped at the course level, or at the level of course outcomes?

-outcomes?
-Will teaching and learning

-activities be specified for each course

-outcome, or articulated for the course?

 Other aspects of the course?
-Eg. High-impact
+For example, high-impact practices,

-practices, labs, faculty or institutional
+labs, faculty or institutional initiatives?

-initiatives

 Which courses?
-Required, fulfill a
+Required, fulfill a requirement, all?

-requirement, all?

 All sections or one?

 Timeline and Deadlines

-How much time will be needed to pilot the
+How much time will we need to pilot/revise the mapping process?

-mapping process and make necessary

-revisions?

-How much time will instructors need to map
+How much time will instructors need to map their courses?
+Will it

-their courses?
-Will it be done in a retreat or

-on their own time?
+be done in a retreat or on their own time?

-Recommended: build in a second deadline
+Recommendation: build in a second deadline to complete the

-to complete the courses that have not been
+courses that have not been mapped

-mapped

 Support for Instructors

-Tech support
+How will tech support be provided?

-Support the process, curriculum terms, due
+Who else will support the process (i.e., curriculum terms, due

-dates, etc.
+dates)?

-What to do if an instructor does not map
+What to do if an instructor does not map his/ her course?

-his/ her course

-Who is responsible for aggregating the data
+Who is responsible for aggregating the data?

-How to present the data
+How will data be presented?

-Who analyzes the data
+Who analyzes the data?